 From (3), the ability to understand information depends on the background knowledge of investors.
 This indicates that investors will earn higher rate of return if they choose to invest in securities that they are familiar with.
 This is supported by some recent empirical investigations.
-Professional managers' and individual investors' local investments outperform their remote investments.
-(Coval and Moskwitz, 2001; Ivkovic and Weisbenner, 2005) Malloy (2005) provides evidence that local analysts are significantly more accurate than other analysts in forecasting and recommendations.
-Mutual funds with high industry concentration, where fund managers can focus on particular industries they are familiar with, are more successful in selecting securities than diversified funds.
-(Kacpercyzk, Sialm and Zheng, 2005) Investors take longer time to understand information from sources they are less familiar with.
+Professional managers' and individual investors' local investments outperform their remote investments (Coval and Moskowitz, 2001; Ivkovic and Weisbenner, 2005).
+Malloy (2005) provides evidence that local analysts are significantly more accurate than other analysts in forecasting and recommendations.
+Mutual funds with high industry concentration, where fund managers can focus on particular industries they are familiar with, are more successful in selecting securities than diversified funds (Kacpercyzk, Sialm and Zheng, 2005).
+Investors take longer time to understand information from sources they are less familiar with.
 Hong, Lim and Stein (2001) empirically confirm that information from small firms, from firms with low analyst coverage and from firms with bad news, which managers are reluctant to release, generally diffuse slower.
-From Hvidkjaer (2001), the selling pressures on losers generally are stronger and last much longer than buying pressures on winners, suggesting information processing is less efficient on bad news.
+From Hvidkjaer (2006), the selling pressures on losers generally are stronger and last much longer than buying pressures on winners, suggesting information processing is less efficient on bad news.

 Since insiders understand information much better than others, they can and will take advantage of this information asymmetry to pursue certain corporate activities.
 Shleifer and Vishny (2003) develop a new model on corporate mergers, in which mergers are a form of arbitrage by rational managers operating in inefficient markets.
-They show that their model has better explanatory power than the behavioral based models and is supported by new empirical evidences.
-(Ang and Zheng, 2002) While assuming managers are rational, they continue to assume financial markets are less-than-rational.
+They show that their model has better explanatory power than the behavioral based models and is supported by new empirical evidences (Ang and Zheng, 2002).
+While assuming managers are rational, they continue to assume financial markets are less-than-rational.
 However, form the information theory, there is no need to assume financial markets are less-than-rational.
 In the next subsection, we will show how information processing by investors of different sizes with different background knowledge will generate cycles of undervaluation and overvaluation.

-A persistent pattern in the security market is the price continuation in short to medium run and the reversal of return in the long run.
-(DeBondt and Thaler, 1985; Jegadeesh and Titman, 1993) Several models have been developed to explain this pattern.
-(Barberis, Shleifer and Vishny,1998; Daniel, Hirshleifer and Subrahmanyam,1998; Hong and stein,1999) However, these models are based on some ad hoc assumptions and could not explain other patterns.
-(Lee and Swaminathan, 2000; Hvidkjaer, 2001) For example, the return patterns are often accompanied by distinct patterns of trading volume.
+C. Information processing by heterogeneous investors and market patterns stein,1999) However, these models are based on some ad hoc assumptions and could not explain other patterns (Lee and Swaminathan, 2000; Hvidkjaer, 2006).
+For example, the return patterns are often accompanied by distinct patterns of trading volume.
 However, "existing theories of investor behavior do not fully account for all of the evidence. ... none of these models incorporate trading volume explicitly and, therefore, they cannot fully explain why trading volume is able to predict the magnitude and persistence of future price momentum."
 (Lee and Swaminathan, 2000, p.
 2066)